Background pattern

 • coma

-• urinary retention due to alterations in bladder emptying (urinary retention).
+• urinary retention in the bladder due to alterations in bladder emptying (urinary retention)

-• reduced bowel movements (which may cause obstruction (constipation)
+• reduced intestinal movements (which can cause obstruction [constipation])

 • confusion